mpreetkaur/Brain-Smart/README.md

 # Brain-Smart
 Brain-Smart is a game that helps in imroving memory and is a great exercise for brain.
 There are 16 cards with 8 icons(1 icon on two cards) which are hidden and you need to match them!
 ## Getting Started
 When the game is loaded it will display 16 plane cards.
-You need to click on two cards, one after the other.
+User needs to click on two cards, one after the other.
 If the cards match they will remain open and if don't the cards will be closed immediately.
+User needs to select another pair of cards to proceed the game.

 ![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)